vyk1/gitlab-activity-reporter/README.md

 **Introduction**

-The GitLab Report Helper is a tool designed to simplify the process of generating activity reports from GitLab.
+The GitLab Activity Reporter (GAR) is a tool designed to simplify the process of generating activity reports from GitLab.
 Whether you need to track project progress or monitor individual contributions, this utility streamlines the task.

 **Key Features**

-- **Effortless Reporting**: With GitLab Report Helper, creating detailed activity reports becomes a breeze.
+- **Effortless Reporting**: With GAR, creating detailed activity reports becomes a breeze.
 - **Dependency**: Please note that this project depends on `com.fasterxml.jackson.databind.ObjectMapper`.
 Ensure you have this dependency correctly set up before use.

 **Getting Started**

-To get started with GitLab Report Helper, follow these steps:
+To get started with GAR, follow these steps:

 1. Clone the repository to your local machine.
 2. Ensure you have the required dependency, `com.fasterxml.jackson.databind.ObjectMapper`, correctly configured in your project.